 MediciNova Receives a Notice of Allowance for a New Patent Covering MN-001 and MN-002 for the Treatment of Scleroderma and Systemic Sclerosis in Canada

-/EIN News/ -- LA JOLLA, Calif., Jan.
-10, 2023 (GLOBE NEWSWIRE) -- MediciNova, Inc., a biopharmaceutical company traded on the NASDAQ Global Market (NASDAQ:MNOV) and the JASDAQ Market of the Tokyo Stock Exchange (Code Number: 4875), today announced it has received a Notice of Allowance from the Canadian Intellectual Property Office for a pending patent application which covers MN-001 (tipelukast) and MN-002 (a major metabolite of MN-001) for the treatment of scleroderma and/or systemic sclerosis.
+LA JOLLA, Calif., Jan.
+10, 2023 (GLOBE NEWSWIRE) -- MediciNova, Inc., a biopharmaceutical company traded on the NASDAQ Global Market MNOV and the JASDAQ Market of the Tokyo Stock Exchange (Code Number: 4875), today announced it has received a Notice of Allowance from the Canadian Intellectual Property Office for a pending patent application which covers MN-001 (tipelukast) and MN-002 (a major metabolite of MN-001) for the treatment of scleroderma and/or systemic sclerosis.

 Once issued, the patent maturing from this allowed patent application is expected to expire no earlier than June 2035.
 The allowed claims cover the use of MN-001 (tipelukast) or MN-002 for treating scleroderma and/or systemic sclerosis and for reducing and/or inhibiting elevated hydroxyproline levels in scleroderma/systemic sclerosis.
 The allowed claims cover oral administration including liquid and solid dosage forms (tablets or capsules).
 The allowed claims cover a wide range of doses and a range of different dosing frequencies.